Access to Arabic and Tajweed

 Arabic is the language of the Qur’an and is also spoken across many Muslim countries.
 At Ebrahim College we only teach the highest level of modern and classical Arabic.
 The Access to Arabic and Tajweed course is for complete beginners who cannot read or understand even basic Arabic.
 This course will take students through the letters of the Arabic alphabet in their solitary and joints forms, vowels, words and sentences and learn the correct pronunciation of letters and vowel sounds.
 Subsequently students will build on initial recognition and pronunciation to the formation of words and groups of words, thus building up basic vocabulary and also developing some writing skills.
 Students will be taught with the recitation of the Qur'an as the main learning outcome and thus correct pronunciation and aspects of Tajweed will also be integrated into the course.
 The course is ideal for anyone who did not get the opportunity to learn Arabic when young, for new Muslims or for people who just want to re-learn their basic Arabic properly.

-Students are required to purchase: Gateway to Arabic Book One - this can be found in any islamic bookstores.
-This link will provide you some information about the book.
-Gateway to Arabic Book 1
+Students are required to purchase: Arabic from the Beginning - this can be found in any islamic bookstores.
+This link will provide you some information about the book:

 Subject Title: Access to Arabic and Tajweed